ashleybeshir/aws-cloud-serverless/README.md

 # aws-cloud-serverless
-containing the lambdas use to build and deploy the react gatsby site.
+Containing the lambdas use to build and deploy the react gatsby site.
+Node is used to build the gatsby site within a lamda as it contains npm and python is used to launch the node lambda.